ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 ![](/wiki/shared/news/2025-05-04-osutaiko-world-cup-concludes/chibamasu.png)

-[chibamasu](https://osu.ppy.sh/users/16067522) was a member of Team Chile, which placed 4th in this year's osu!taiko World Cup alongside their teammates.
+::chibamasu::{ user-id=16067522 } was a member of Team Chile, which placed 4th in this year's osu!taiko World Cup alongside their teammates.

 ---